openai/evals/docs/plugin-eval.md

 ### Evaluation Examples

 - Create evaluation examples that involve your custom plugin.
 Plugins should be enabled on a per-example basis, allowing us to group examples of how the plugin changes the model's behavior with examples that might not use the plugin at all but are related requests.

+- Model-graded evaluations tend to work better than string-based evaluations.

 - Make sure your evaluation passes the `plugins` dictionary to the sampling command.
 This will ensure that the model is aware of your plugin and can use it during local evaluation.